5. PlutoSDR in Python¶

 Restart your Pluto one more time.
 At this point, the Pluto should be running Maia!
 Open http://192.168.2.1:8000 in a web browser and you should see the Maia real-time spectrum analyzer and SDR control panel, as shown in the screenshot below:

-To test how fast Maia can run, try increasing the Spectrum Rate to 100 Hz or more.
-In addition to controlling the main SDR knobs such as frequency, sample rate, and gain, you can click the Record button at the bottom and it will start recording the raw IQ samples to memory onboard the Pluto.
-You can then open the recording in IQEngine to view it using the Recording button then View in IQEngine link, as shown in the screenshot below, or save the file to your device.
+button at the bottom and it will start recording the raw IQ samples to memory onboard the Pluto.
+You can then open the recording in IQEngine to view it using the Recording

 Reference API¶

-For the entire list of sdr properties and functions you can call, refer to the pyadi-iio Pluto Python code (AD936X).
+For the entire list of SDR properties and functions you can call, refer to the pyadi-iio Pluto Python code (AD936X).

 Python Exercises¶